 The outdoor landscape is at the heart of a Scottish winter holiday.
 It’s all white-capped mountains, glassy lochs and acre after acre of snow-dusted pine forests.
 Wrap up warm and go for long winter walks in the short daylight hours, to clear your head and nourish your soul.

 Who knows why the Scots made the New Year celebration their own, but thankfully they did and Hogmanay is the highlight of the Scottish winter.
 Join the revellers in Edinburgh for the most famous New Year event in the world or try Stirling, which is catching up quickly.
-For a more traditional celebration, the Comrie Flambough is a fire festival that dates back to Pagan times, in a village just over half an hour’s drive from Strathyre.
+For a more traditional celebration, the Comrie Flambough is a fire festival that dates to Pagan times, in a village just over half an hour’s drive from Strathyre.

 Do your children keep asking when it’s going to snow?
 A traditional winter, and almost every Christmas scene, involves snow.
 But for the last few years, it’s been sadly lacking in England and Wales.
 Your best bet for delighting the children, lies in Scotland where, in the north, winter snow is up to 10 times more likely than in the south of England.

-Scotland’s Big Five – the red squirrel, red deer, golden eagle, otter and harbour seal, are all around in the winter months.
-Also worth looking out for, are beautiful white mountain hares and snowy ptarmigans.
+Scotland’s Big Five – the red squirrel, red deer, golden eagle, otter, and harbour seal, are all around in the winter months.
+Also, worth looking out for, are beautiful white mountain hares and snowy ptarmigans.
 Both these species change their colours with the seasons.
 And at Strathyre, winter is a great time to spot pine martens and red squirrels, as the protective cover of the foliage has diminished.

-Scotland’s ‘proper’ winters are reflected in the nation’s cuisine.
+Scotland’s 'proper' winters are reflected in the nation’s cuisine.
 From the nourishing warmth of cock-a-leekie soup and Scotch broth to the simple but heart-warming combination of haggis, neeps and tatties - these are not summer foods!
 Winter is game season too, when venison, partridge and pheasant are on the menu.
 And that cold weather brings out the sweet tooth of the nation, with sugar-laden puds that include, clootie dumpling, tablet and butterscotch.
 And for inner warmth on a cold evening?
-Well, it has to be Scotch whisky.
+Well, it must be Scotch whisky.

 To see the Northern Lights, or the mirrie dancers as you may hear them called in Scotland, is a bucket-list experience and Scotland gets some amazing displays.
-With long nights, dark skies and a latitude shared with many Scandinavian locations, your chances of seeing the Northern light on a Scottish winter holiday are pretty good.
+With long nights, dark skies and a latitude shared with many Scandinavian locations, your chances of seeing the Northern light on a Scottish christmas break are pretty good.
 Nothing is guaranteed of course, but the further north you go, the better your chances.